 Margaret Chowning, Professor.
 Mexico, history, gender, women, Latin America.

-Alan Karras, Associate Director, Senior Lecturer.
+Alan Karras, Associate Director, Interdisciplinary Social Science Programs and Senior Lecturer.
 International and Area Studies, Political Economy.

 Erin Murphy-Graham, Associate Adjunct Professor.
 Educational equity, cultural studies, gender equity, diversity, international education, alternative schooling, democratic education, ethnic issues.